Growth Strategy Framework: How to Structure Growth Cases

 What are the main growth levers?

 Split into organic (build) and inorganic (buy or partner).
 Within organic, separate volume levers from price levers.
-This split is the single thing interviewers reward most.
+This split is the single thing interviewers reward most because it is genuinely MECE: every way a company can grow fits in one bucket, and the buckets do not overlap.

 Organic growth levers